 This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise throughout the program.
 For this purpose, the student will be assisted by an innovative interactive video system created by renowned and experienced experts.

-The multimedia resource library will be available to you 24 hours a day, and can be accessed comfortably from your computer or tablet tech 10 | Objectives
+The multimedia resource library will be available to you 24 hours a day.
+Access comfortably from your computer or tablet.

-This program delves into the different techniques used in conflicts between parents and children
+This program delves into the different techniques used in conflicts between parents and children.